-Learners attended the Purpose Driven Conference and the Leadership Summit.
-They left with their hearts on fire and their fists in the air, longing to apply what they learned in their own context.
-They returned to their cities with the passion of John Knox, who shouted, "Give me Scotland, or I die!"
-They prayerfully analyzed every new ministry idea, considered how it might make their church more effective, and then took a risk and tried it.
-If it worked, they doubled their efforts.
-If it didn't, they did something else.
-They bled on one another and poured fuel on each other's fire.
+Learners attend the Purpose Driven Conference and the Leadership Summit.
+They leave longing to apply what they learned in their own context.
+They prayerfully analyze every new ministry idea, consider how it might make their church more effective, then take a risk and try it.
+If it works, they double their efforts.
+If it doesn't, they do something else.